Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 For a cute, country touch to your dinner table, use colorful bandannas for napkins.
 We used to use a roll of paper towels, instead of paper napkins, but then I discovered how inexpensive bandannas are, when purchased through online websites.
 Buy the heavy-use ones by the dozen, they're less than 50 cents apiece that way!

 I collect cloth napkins from yard sales.
 It's surprising how many are brand new, and people just don't want to be bothered using them.
-Yet, I never thought of using some bandanas I've had in drawers for years.
-I appreciate the hint.

 I also do this but take it a step farther.
 Everyone in the family uses a different color so we all know who's is what color.
 Since many meals are not messy and do not require the napkins to be washed after each meal, we can reuse them for several days before needing washing.
 They can simply be reused according to color and you know that person has their own napkin!